Dataset Templates¶

 The following attributes are optional, and informational only, but encouraged:

-- The field’s display name, shown in the UI and in CSV/Excel exports.description
+title - The field’s display name, shown in the UI and in CSV/Excel exports.

-- Describes the contents of the field, shown in the UI.ordering
+description - Describes the contents of the field, shown in the UI.

-- The order in which this column appears when retrieving data from the dataset.
+ordering - The order in which this column appears when retrieving data from the dataset.
 Order is 0-based.
-Default is 0is_hidden
+Default is 0

 After the list of the fields is prepared, other information about a template can be added: